How to integrate Formbricks MCP with Pydantic AI

 Introduction

 This guide walks you through connecting Formbricks to Pydantic AI using the Composio tool router.
-By the end, you'll have a working Formbricks agent that can create a new customer feedback survey, add a contact to our user list, record survey responses from yesterday's event, delete an outdated attribute class through natural language commands.
+By the end, you'll have a working Formbricks agent that can create a new customer feedback survey, add a contact to our user list, record survey responses from yesterday's event through natural language commands.

 This guide will help you understand how to give your Pydantic AI agent real control over a Formbricks account through Composio's Formbricks MCP server.